-This is a MUST READ article for anyone that takes their website seriously.
-If you can get your image uploads right from the first time, you’ll save yourself time, money and headache in the future.
-You might also improve your website performance and user experience, since your pages will load faster.
+This is a MUST READ article for anyone who takes their website seriously.
+If you can get your image uploads right from the first time, you’ll save yourself time, money, and headache in the future.
+You might also improve your website performance and user experience since your pages will load faster.

 Importance of Optimizing Images for the Web

 Using images on your website has been proven to help with user engagement, increase in conversions, and improved user experience.